-Dato' Zhang Li retired as Executive Director on 31 December 2018 and re-appointed as Executive Director on 15 February 2019.
+Dato' Zhang Li, is our Executive Director.
+She retired on 31 December 2018 and subsequently re-appointed as Executive Director on 15 February 2019.

-Dato Zhang Li has completed her education in Xiaman, China.
+Dato' Zhang Li has completed her education in Xiamen, China.
 She joined the business world since 1990 in Huadong, China operating a franchise in health supplements.
-In 2003, Dato' Zhang Li was involved in multilevel marketing company as its Marketing Advisor in Guan Fang International Marketing (M) Sdn Bhd and a Director in Top Creation property Sdn Bhd involved in real estate development services.
-Dato' Zhang Li was the non-executive director of Raya International Bhd, a public company listed on the ACE Market of Bursa Malaysia Securities Berhad from 2008 to 2012.
-Dato' Zhang Li has been a director of Top Creation Investment Ltd, a Public Company involved in property development in Melaka Since its admission on AIM of the London Stock Exchange in 2011.
+In 2003, Dato' Zhang Li was involved in multilevel marketing company as its Marketing Advisor in Guan Fang International Marketing (M) Sdn Bhd and a Director in Top Creation Property Sdn Bhd involved in real estate development services.
+Dato' Zhang Li was the non-executive director of Raya International Berhad, a public company listed on the ACE Market of Bursa Malaysia Securities Berhad from 2008 to 2012.

-Dato' Zhang Li is not a director of any other public or public listed companies.
-She holds direct 5,981,400 ordinary shares and has deemed interest of 27,703,500 ordinary shares in the Company via her son, Zhang Yang's direct shareholdings in the Company.
+Dato' Zhang Li has been a director of Top Creation Investment Ltd, a public company involved in property development in Melaka since its admission on AIM of the London Stock Exchange in 2011.

+Currently, she does not hold directorship in any other public listed companies.
 She is mother of Zhang Yang, a Non-Independent and Non-Executive Director of the Company.
-She does not have any other family relationship with any major shareholders of the Company.
+She does not have any conflict of interest in any business arrangement involving the Company.